Beautiful Women’s Wellies for Wet & Muddy Days

 Joules Floral Wellies

 In recent years, Joules has come out with a line of what they call “posh wellies”.
-It's become one of their most successful lines, and it's no wonder – the colorful designs are perfect for brightening up a gray British day.
+It's become one of their most successful lines, and they're a favourite of the “yummy mummy” crowd.

-American readers may not be too familiar with Joules, but it's a popular high street brand in the UK, with roughly 100 locations spread throughout the country.
-While I wouldn't say it has a perfect US equivalent, it's the kind of place Americans who shop at Whole Foods and Target would be likely to shop.
+American readers may not be too familiar with Joules, but it's a popular high street brand in the UK, with roughly 100 locations spread throughout the country (though a number were closed in a slump following the pandemic).
+Wellies from Joules are patterned and pretty, the perfect way to lighten up a wet and gloomy day in the English countryside.

 Nomad Monet Waterlilies Wellies